The Water for All way of working

 We always work with a partner

-We partner with non-political, not-for-profit organizations as we (normally) don’t do any work ourselves in the field.
+We partner with non-political, not-for-profit organizations.
 We have no employees, but work instead in our various country organizations on a voluntary basis.
-Each local Water for All organization selects its own projects to fund, which range from large-scale projects implemented over several years to smaller water installations.
+Each local Water for All organization selects its own projects to fund, which range from large-scale projects to implemented over several years to smaller water installations.
 All projects must be about water and contribute to providing clean drinking water and sanitation to people in need.

 The typical Water for All project cycle

-• Employees within Atlas Copco or Epiroc in a particular country establish a local Water for All organization and facilitate voluntary donations from their fellow employees, preferably via the salary, which are then doubled by the local company.
+• Employees within Atlas Copco Group or Epiroc in a particular country establish a local Water for All organization and facilitate voluntary donations from their fellow employees, preferably via the salary, which are then matched by the local company.

 • The local Water for All organization investigates and selects a partner to work with and subsequently a water project to support, often it is one project per year.